 A trained examiner will ask you a series of questions, some of which may be personal or sensitive in nature, and will be looking for changes in your physiological responses that may indicate deception.

-The importance of the test for CBP applicants
+Importance of the test

 Types of CBP polygraph questions with examples